rust-lang/rfcs/text/0000-http-index.md

 # Future possibilities
 [future-possibilities]: #future-possibilities

+## Incremental crate files

-Bundler also uses an append-only format for individual dependency files to incrementally download only new versions' information where possible.
+Bundler uses an append-only format for individual dependency files to incrementally download only new versions' information where possible.
 Cargo's format is almost append-only (except yanking), so if growth of individual dependency files becomes a problem, it should be possible to fix that.
 However, currently the largest crate `rustc-ap-rustc_data_structures` that publishes versions daily grows by about 44 bytes per version (compressed), so even after 10 years it'll take only 190KB (compressed), which doesn't seem to be terrible enough to require a solution yet.

-## Provide an index summary
+## Incremental changelog

 The scheme as described so far must double-check the contents of every index file with the server to update the index, even if many of the files have not changed.
 And index update happens on a `cargo update`, but can also happen for other reasons, such as when a project has no lockfile yet, or when a new dependency is added.
 While HTTP/2 pipelining and conditional GET requests make requesting many unchanged files [fairly efficient](https://github.com/rust-lang/cargo/pull/8890#issuecomment-737472043), it would still be better if we could avoid those extraneous requests, and instead only request index files that have truly changed.